laurynas-biveinis/unodb/README.md

 * a C++17 compiler, currently tested with clang 9.0, XCode clang 11.0.0 and GCC 9.0.
 * CMake, at least 3.12
 * Guidelines Support Library for gsl::span, imported as a git submodule.
-* If clang is used, Boost.Container library.
-Currently 1.70 and 1.72
-  are being tested.
 * clang-format 9.0
 * Google Test for tests, imported as a git submodule.
 * (optional) lcov